How To Thin Oil Paint Without Turpentine?

 Odorless Mineral Spirits

 Odorless mineral spirit is a highly pure and premium solvent that can thin and blend oil paint.
 This solvent is odor-free.
 It is an effective cleaner for both brushes and other tools.
 This solvent is safe for your studio.
 You can get them cheaply.
 It dries very fast.
 You can easily clean them also.
-But this mineral spirits may not be as much effective for thinning paint like other solvents.
+However, these mineral spirits may not be as effective for thinning paint as other solvents.

 Odorless mineral spirits are also called white spirits by some people.

-Since it is less toxic than turpentine, it is said to be more studio safe.
-You need to ensure ventilation of your studio while working as it can contain small amounts of chemical toxins.
+Since it is less toxic than turpentine, it is said to be more studio-safe.
+You need to ensure the ventilation of your studio while working as it can contain small amounts of chemical toxins.

-Although odorless mineral spirits are not coherent with paints like turpentine, it still works successfully.
+Although odorless mineral spirits are not coherent with paints like turpentine, they still work successfully.
 This is the best possible alternative for cleaning the brush.
 You can make odorless mineral spirits by yourself easily.
 Use any type of drying oil like linseed for making odorless mineral spirits yourself.
 It will make the paint film powerful and flexible.

 Lavender spike oil is the most effective and active paint thinner that has a sweet scent.
 It is not much safer than turpentine as a natural one.
 But this one is safe for the user.
 Artists use it as an oil painting medium.